ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 ```
 </span>

+### Step 9: Use port forwarding to remotely access the service

-You can use the `kubectl port-forward` command to forward a local port to the `modelmesh-serving` service on port `8033`.
+You can run the `kubectl port-forward` command to forward a port on your local machine to the `modelmesh-serving` service on port `8033`.

 <span style="font-size:x-small">